Critters FAQ

 [Top]

-As far as categorizing a story for the Critters queue, that's pretty much up to the author.
-However, since people do ask, here's my own personal guidelines and how SF differs from F differs from H. Of course they're debatable -- which is why you choose the label.
+However, since people do ask, here's my own personal guidelines and how Science Fiction differs from Fantasy differs from Horror.
+Of course they're debatable -- which is why you choose the label.

 First, I'd say all Critters SF & F stories should include some essential element that is a divergence from reality as it is or could have been (Horror is a separate case).
 Thus a story about a made-up soldier in WWII isn't SF or F -- but it is if the Germans win the war.